How to perform Integration Testing in ASP.NET Core

 Let me explain you it’s working.

-Our class implements the WebApplicationFactory<Startup> class and overrides the ConfigureWebHost method.
-In this method I removed the AppDbContext from the Startup.cs and added Entity Framework in-memory database.
+Our class implements the WebApplicationFactory<Program> class and overrides the ConfigureWebHost method.
+In this method I removed the AppDbContext and added Entity Framework in-memory database.
 These things are done by the below code lines.

 var dbContext = services.SingleOrDefault(d => d.ServiceType == typeof(DbContextOptions<AppDbContext>));